sindhura0808/BarberApp/README.md

  ## To DO
- -Complete the time selection and get the summary and book the appointment -Get the notification
+- Complete the time selection and get the summary and book the appointment
+- Get the notification
+- user rating